Financial Analysis: Secoo (SECO) versus Its Peers

 |2.53

-As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 30.33%.
-Given Secoo’s rivals higher possible upside, analysts plainly believe Secoo has less favorable growth aspects than its rivals.
+As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 27.72%.
+Given Secoo’s peers higher possible upside, analysts plainly believe Secoo has less favorable growth aspects than its peers.

-This table compares Secoo and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Secoo and its peers revenue, earnings per share and valuation.

 |Gross Revenue